Soyoka Yoshida: Biography

 Yoshida was cast in the television drama and film adaptations of the manga If My Favorite Pop Idol Made It to the Budokan, I Would Die as Yumeri Mizumori, a member of the fictional idol group ChamJam, along with the other three members of @onefive.
 The drama was broadcast for ten episodes from October to December 2022, and the film was released on May 12, 2023.
 Her vocals on ChamJam's songs from the adaptations were included on the second disc of the two-disc album I Live For You (きみのために生きてる, Kimi no Tame ni Ikiteru), which was released by Pony Canyon on May 10, 2023.

 In January 2023, Yoshida modeled for Mia Hat & Accessory's 2023 spring and summer collection.

-She appeared in the film 18-sai, Tsumugimasu on March 24, 2023.
+She appeared in the film 18-sai, Tsumugimasu as Shōko Sakurai on March 24, 2023.

+She appeared in the 15th Weekly Playboy issue of 2023, published by Shueisha.

 On October 7, 2023, she appeared as a model at Giga Giga Sonic at the Makuhari Messe.
 In November 2023, Yoshida began modeling for Amazon Fashion Japan after @onefive was selected to be its Generation Z Leader.

 Yoshida released her second album with @onefive, titled Classy Crush, on April 17, 2024.
 She expressed that her desire to break existing stereotypes was reflected in the album.

 She co-wrote the song "Hanamichi", which appeared on @onefive's first EP, More Than Kawaii, on March 26, 2025.

 In April 2025, she modeled for the Japanese fashion brand Item's Season04 collection.
-From August to September 2025, she modeled for the launch of Tatre Meidaimae's Heavenly Cheesecake brand.
+In August 2025, she modeled for the launch of Tatre Meidaimae's Heavenly Cheesecake brand.
 Yoshida appeared as a model at Starrz Tokyo 2025 on September 23, 2025, at the Nihon Kogakuin Arena.

+In December 2025, Yoshida created new choreography with the assistance of @onefive member Fujihira for a jazzy version of their song "ChocoLove".

+In February 2026, she modeled for More Self Love's spring collection.
+In March 2026, she modeled for Poneycomb Tokyo's collection featuring Disney and MLB, as well as Double Name's collection featuring Hello Kitty and M:rex.
+On August 10, 2026, she became the image model for Refrear's new colored contact lens brand Unrolla Pop.
+She appeared as a model on the cover of the August 2026 issue of the British publication The Hat Magazine.

 Personal life

-Yoshida is proficient at playing the piano, which she began to play at the age of 3.
-She was in the Japanese tea ceremony club in high school.
-Her studies at university included nutrition, sports, and Chinese as a foreign language.
+Yoshida is proficient at playing the piano, which she began to play at the age of three.
+She was part of the manga and illustration club, paper craft club, and broadcasting committee in elementary school.
+She was the head of the calligraphy club in middle school, and was in the Japanese tea ceremony club in high school.
+Her studies at university focused on nutritional science, and included sports and Chinese as a foreign language.
 She has an older sister.
+Her father died when she was a child.
 Her favorite music artists include Mamamoo and TVXQ.
+Her role model is Ringo Shiina.
+She has the nickname "shoken killer" (初見キラー) in Japanese.